armory/documentation/_release_notes/armoryspinnaker_v2.17.3.md

 - A fix for x509 proxy filter on api port security stack
 - Migration of most services from using `open-jdk8` as their base image to `alpine:3.11`
-- UI work for Terraformer stage, including a modal to display logs from a terraform job
+- UI work for the Terraform Integration stage, including a modal to display logs from a terraform job

 ###  Spinnaker Community Contributions